rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-pack-v1.md

 ### C. Validation support

-It shows what compact before / after validation should look like.
+It shows what compact before and after validation should look like.

 ### D. Rollback support